tcr55/Agent-Based-Modeling-Of-Syn-Notch/README.md

  **Two layer Two Genotype**
  Two layer Two genotype is modified where instead of a sheet of identical cells, it starts as a mixture of two different cell genotypes.
  * starting cells called cell A will produce only Delta,
-  * to achieve this Netlogo first gets the number of cells, and then will pick a random 1/3 of those cells to produce Delta intially.
+  * to achieve this NetLogo first gets the number of cells, and then will pick a random 1/3 of those cells to produce Delta initially.
   * next each nucleus agent is asked if it is producing delta agents by determining the numeber of delta agents with **parent** equals the nucleus in question
    * if this is zero, the agent will begin breeding Notch agents alone
-   * if it is non zero, it is one of the inital 1/3 selected agents and it will be told to continue making Delta alone.
+   * if it is non zero, it is one of the initial 1/3 selected agents and it will be told to continue making Delta alone.
-   * each time step then asks the numerb of Notch agents **and** delta agents with **parent** equals the nucleus in question
+   * each time step then asks the number of Notch agents **and** delta agents with **parent** equals the nucleus in question
     * if this is non zero, all delta agents are asked to [die], effectively preventing the Notch producing nucleus agents from making Delta.
 * Cleavage of Notch acts identical to the general procedure.
 * when currentNuclearNotchCnt builds up above zero, the cell is told to perform the **check-cell-line** function again and patches around the nucleus will turn green.